-Moreover, the reason why the world-famous books are unique and outstanding is that they have the roots of historical and cultural background.
+Moreover, the reason why the world-famous books are unique and outstanding is that they have roots in historical and cultural backgrounds.
 However, if you leave those alone, reading classics is no different from reading popular ones.

 I have seen many people’s comments saying that they were moved by this story.
 An ordinary girl was abused since she was a child.
 She grew up and met a wealthy man with a weird appearance and temperament.
 The two fell in love with each other, but they were killed in the middle.
 After leaving the mad wife hidden by the rich, the hostess left "angrily".

 Later, I met a distant cousin and accidentally obtained a huge inheritance to become a rich man.
 Suddenly one day she went back and forth to her lover's manor, only to find that the building was empty.

 The house had been burned by the mad wife, who fell to her death.
 The heroine's love is blind and lame, unable to take care of himself.
 Then the heroine and the heroine lived a happy life together.

 Everyone is generally admiring the noble virtues of the heroine, and how immortal this unswerving love is.
 This is correct.
 But this is only a part of "Jane Eyre".
 Just such a storyline.